Hudson Mohawke: 2012–2016: G.O.O.D. Music and Lantern

-2017–2022: 3PAC mixtapes, Cry Sugar and "Cbat" virality
+2017–present: 3PAC mixtapes, Cry Sugar and "Cbat" virality

-In 2017, Birchard made a brief TV appearance in Twin Peaks: The Return as a roadhouse performer.
+In 2017, Birchard made a brief TV appearance in Twin Peaks: The Return as a Roadhouse performer.
 In 2019, Birchard and Lunice reconvened for a second TNGHT EP titled II.
 In 2020, Birchard released three mixtapes of unreleased archival material dating to his earliest days: B.B.H.E., Poom Gems, and Airborn Lard, which were also collected as the compilation 3PAC.
 In 2021, he collaborated on Danny L Harle's album Harlecore.

 In August 2022, Birchard released his third studio album as Hudson Mohawke, the Warp release Cry Sugar.

-On September 1 2022, Birchard's song "Cbat", from his 2011 EP Satin Panthers, went viral on multiple websites after a Reddit user made a post about how the song's inclusion on his "sex playlist" ruined his relationship.
+On 1 September 2022, Birchard's song "Cbat", from his 2011 EP Satin Panthers, went viral on multiple websites after a Reddit user made a post about how the song's inclusion on his "sex playlist" ruined his relationship.

-On 1 December 2023, Birchard released the collaborative debut album L'Ecstasy with Tiga under their moniker Love Minus Communications.
+On 1 December 2023, Birchard released a collaborative album with Tiga called L'Ecstasy under the duo's newly formed label Love Minus Communications.

-On 18th June 2025, Birchard was featured as a musical guest on Million Dollar Extremes’ “Extreme Peace”.
+On 18 June 2025, Birchard appeared as a musical guest on the first episode of the Million Dollar Extreme series Extreme Peace.

-In September 2025, Birchard received an "Additional Programming" credit as Hudson Mohawke in the Tron: Ares soundtrack.
+In September 2025, Birchard received an "Additional Programming" credit as Hudson Mohawke on the Tron: Ares soundtrack by Nine Inch Nails, with co-production credits on the tracks "As Alive As You Need Me To Be" and "Who Wants To Live Forever?".

 Musical style

 In 2015, Exclaim! wrote that Birchards's music has developed over the course of his career "from a glitch-y, turntablist jitter to a euphoric, multicolored trap-hop pound and everywhere in between."
 He has received praise for his "genre-smashing" production approach, in which styles of music are "incorporated, manipulated and bounced against each other."
 In 2009, during Birchard's debut Essential Mix, DJ Pete Tong proclaimed "Hudson Mohawke is doing for hip-hop what the Aphex Twin did for techno".
 In 2011, The Guardian characterized his trademark sound as "a vivid, psychedelic melange of J Dilla-esque instrumental hip hop, space-age R&B, bass boom and oldskool rave euphoria, garnished with effervescent FX from unexpected sources."
 In 2022, journalist Arielle Lana LeJarde of Mixmag described his style as "pouring his chaotic ideas and artistic inclinations into sensory overload."

-Following the formation of TNGHT, Birchard and partner Lunice attempted to strip down their production styles and avoid tracks that were "all over the place".
+Following the formation of TNGHT, Birchard and Lunice attempted to strip down their production styles and avoid tracks that were "all over the place".
 They pioneered the rave subgenre of trap, a style which Birchard called "a kind of parody genre" but which unexpectedly became popular at EDM festivals.
 He later told Mixmag he felt it got "lost in translation" when it began to separate from its rap roots.

 Birchard cites A-Trak and East Coast hip-hop producers like DJ Premier and Pete Rock as influences.